 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 The harassing company pays our fees.

-As of April 2017, the Better Business Bureau reported 102 closed Fair Collections & Outsourcing complaints over the previous few decades, such as 42 closed Fair Collections & Outsourcing complaints over the past 12 months.
+As of April 2017, the Better Business Bureau reported 102 complaints against Fair Collections & Outsourcing over the previous few years, such as 42 closed Fair Collections & Outsourcing complaints over the past 12 months.
 The BBB provides Fair Collections & Outsourcing an F rating.
 Additionally, Justia lists two FCO complaints filed in federal court in the past year alleging violations of the Fair Debt Collection Practices Act, and one alleging violations of the Fair Credit Reporting Act.
 Moreover, the Consumer Financial Protection Bureau (CFPB) lists 165 closed FCO complaints for 2016.

 Fair Collections & Outsourcing, Inc.

 Can Fair Collections & Outsourcing Sue Me or Garnish My Wages?

 It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely FCO would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Get Free BBB A+ Attorney.
 Call 475-277-1600 NOW